 The cylinder size is measured by width (bore) and height (stroke), and that gives it its overall displacement.
 The piston moves up and down through a 4-stroke process.

 Intake, compression, combustion, and exhaust, are the steps.
 The combustion forces the pistons downwards, which is transferred into rotational force through the crankshaft.
 That rotational force is what drives your car forwards.

 This design has been around for a very long time and is unfortunately very inefficient.
 Many small companies have developed much better internal combustion engines, such as the Duke engine.

 However, manufacturers have the standard internal combustion engine to the point that it wouldn’t be cost effective to develop a better combustion engine.

 How to Increase Stroke

 You can also decrease stroke with the opposite method.
-Decreasing crankshaft throw and increasing connecting rod length will de-stroke an engine.
-This might be handy if you need you’re engine to be smaller to fit into certain classes of racing.
+Decreasing crankshaft throw and increasing connecting rod length will de-stroke an engine, which might be handy if you need your engine to be smaller to fit into certain classes of racing.